Preview Feature — Apps is currently in the preview phase. Functionality and API can still

 }

-Additional GET or POST parameters are automatically passed through and available in the code.
+Additional GET or POST parameters are automatically passed on and are available in the code.

 Using Apps

-Once at least one app exists and the user has the readApps permission, the Apps menu item
+As soon as at least one app exists and the user has the readApps permission, the menu item Apps appears

-appears in the sidebar.
-All available apps are displayed as tabs.
+in the sidebar.
+All available apps are displayed as tabs here.

-Each app runs inside an iFrame within Enneo.
-The app URL is:
+Each app runs in an iFrame inside of Enneo.
+The API URL accepts both UUID and Slug:

 /api/mind/app/{appId}/run